 Expression of Interest (EOI)

-To help ensure that projects are ready to proceed to the Supplementary Proposal stage, the project team including both the Academic and User Project Leaders will be invited to pitch their project to the GAP PM and external technical and industry experts via teleconference.
+To help ensure that projects are ready to proceed to the Supplementary Proposal stage, the project team, including both the Academic and User Project Leaders, will be invited to pitch their project to the GAP PM and external technical and industry experts via teleconference.
 Projects must present their EOI and pitch through a slide presentation.
-The EOI/pitch will be reviewed mainly against the criteria for Benefits to Canada and Management (see Appendix 1).
-Normally within one week after the pitch the project teams will be informed whether they are invited to submit a Supplementary Proposal or further development is required.
+Normally, within one week following the pitch, the project teams will be informed whether they are invited to submit a Supplementary Proposal or further development is required.

 The Supplementary Proposal will focus on the technical aspects and a complete budget.
 In addition, any questions arising from the pitch will need to be addressed.
-The Supplementary Proposal will be reviewed mainly against the criteria for Technical and Financial aspects (see Appendix 1) by external technical and industry experts.
-Genome Canada staff and/or external experts, as required, will be involved in the review of the financial aspects.
+External technical and industry experts, and Genome Canada staff, as required, will be involved in the review of the Supplementary Proposal.

 Core Evaluation Team

-Genome Canada has established a Core Evaluation Team (CET) composed of external experts with expertise in business development, commercialization, public policy, socio-economic benefit analysis, IP, financing, venture capital, etc. The CET meets every round to review the proposals and the reports from the reviewers, and to make recommendations to Genome Canada regarding funding.
-The CET will also be involved in the ongoing monitoring of funded projects, as described in Appendix 2, Section 3.5.
+Genome Canada has established a Core Evaluation Team (CET) composed of external experts with expertise in business development, commercialization, public policy, socio-economic benefit analysis, IP, financing, venture capital, etc. The CET meets every round to review the proposals and the reports from the reviewers and to make recommendations to Genome Canada regarding funding.
+The CET will also be involved in the ongoing monitoring of funded projects.

 The term genomics is defined here as the comprehensive study, using high throughput technologies, of the genetic information of a cell or organism, including the function of specific genes, their interactions with each other and the activation and suppression of genes.
 For purposes of describing Genome Canada’s mandate it also includes related disciplines such as bioinformatics, epigenomics, metabolomics, metagenomics, nutrigenomics, pharmacogenomics, proteomics and transcriptomics.